ricardoduhalt2/ordinals/README.md

 This project includes a web application that provides a user-friendly interface for converting MP4 videos to optimized GIFs.

 ### Features:
-*   **MP4 to GIF Conversion:** Upload an MP4 video, and the application will convert it into an optimized GIF suitable for Bitcoin Ordinals.
+*   **MP4 to Ordinal GIF/WEBP Conversion:** Upload an MP4 video, and the application will convert it into an optimized GIF and/or WEBP suitable for Bitcoin Ordinals.
+*   **Image to WEBP Conversion:** Upload an image (JPEG, PNG, GIF), and the application will convert it into an optimized WEBP image.
 *   **Client-side Feedback:** Provides messages during the upload and conversion process.
-*   **Download Links:** Offers direct download links for the generated GIF.
+*   **Download Links:** Offers direct download links for the generated files.

 ### Usage:
 1. Ensure the server is running (see "Running the Web App" below).
 2. Open `http://localhost:3000` in your web browser.
+3.  **For MP4 to Ordinal GIF/WEBP Conversion:**
-3. Choose an MP4 video file using the "Choose File" button.
+    *   Choose an MP4 video file using the "Choose MP4 video" button.
-4. Click "Convert Video" to start the conversion.
+    *   Click "Convert Video" to start the conversion.
-5. Once complete, download links for the generated GIF will appear.
+    *   Once complete, download links for the generated GIF and/or WEBP will appear.

-**Note:** While the underlying `create_ordinal_gif.sh` script supports WEBP conversion from images, the current web application interface is primarily designed for MP4 to GIF conversion.
-WEBP conversion from video frames is not yet integrated into the web app's direct conversion flow.
+4.  **For Image to WEBP Conversion:**
+    *   Choose an image file (JPEG, PNG, GIF) using the "Choose image" button.
+    *   Click "Convert Image to WEBP" to start the conversion.
+    *   Once complete, a download link for the generated WEBP image will appear.

 ## Description